-The NBIAA is highly recommending that coaches complete the free online concussion course at www.coach.ca.
+The NBIAA is requiring that coaches complete the free online concussion course

 To view coaches who have completed the course, go to www.coach.ca and click on 'Public Transcript' and enter their NCCP number and their last name.

-• may be caused either by a direct blow to the head, face or neck, or a blow to the both that transmits a force to the head that causes the brain to move rapidly within the skull;
+• may be caused by a jarring impact to the head, face, neck or body, with an impulsive force transmitted to the head, that causes the brain to move rapidly and hit the walls of the skull.

-Schools should follow the Concussion Management Procedures as per the New Brunswick Safety Guidelines for Secondary Interschool Athletics, 2014.
+Schools should follow the Concussion Management Procedures as per the New Brunswick Safety Guidelines for Secondary Interschool Athletics.